-• Copy of Design Charrette meeting minutes identifying meeting UFC 3-201-02.
+Copy of Design Charrette meeting minutes identifying meeting UFC 3-201-02.

-• UFC 3-201-02 Landscape Architecture

-1.a.5.2: Site design elements ensure safe and convenient pedestrian access.
+- UFC 3-201-02 Landscape Architecture - 1.a.5.2: Site design elements ensure safe and convenient pedestrian access.

-• Copy of Design Charrette meeting minutes identifying site design elements for safe and convenient pedestrian access.

-1.a.5.3: Incorporate results of site analysis in order to design the building, focusing on orientation, configuration, and massing.
+- Copy of Design Charrette meeting minutes identifying site design elements for safe and convenient pedestrian access. - 1.a.5.3: Incorporate results of site analysis in order to design the building, focusing on orientation, configuration, and massing.

-• Copy of Design Charrette meeting minutes incorporating results of site analysis into design

-1.a.5.4: Orient building to maximize energy efficiency, passive solar, and daylighting potential.
+- Copy of Design Charrette meeting minutes incorporating results of site analysis into design - 1.a.5.4: Orient building to maximize energy efficiency, passive solar, and daylighting potential.

-1.a.5.5: Incorporate high performance and sustainable systems into design.
+- Copy of Design Charrette meeting minutes that identify each of the required elements. - 1.a.5.5: Incorporate high performance and sustainable systems into design.